UK court sentences smugglers to prison over deaths of Vietnamese migrants in truck | DW | 22.01.2021

 In October 2019, the bodies of the migrants — who ranged in age from 15 to 44 — were discovered inside a truck at a port near London.
 The case sparked widespread outrage.

-Two men were identified as the ringleaders of the smuggling group: Gheorghe Nica, a 43-year-old from Essex, and haulier boss Ronan
+Two men were identified as the ringleaders of the smuggling group: Gheorghe Nica, 43, and haulier boss Ronan Hughes, 41.

 Nica was sentenced to 27 years in prison while Hughes was handed 20 years.